 John Cornelius Rowan received the BS in Agricultural Engineering from the University of Georgia in 1951 and the MS in Agricultural Engineering in 1953.
 Upon his death in 2010, the University of Georgia received funds in trust from his estate to be used to provide scholarships for engineering students at the University of Georgia.
 The income from this trust is used to provide support for the following scholarships:

 The Rowan Diversity Scholarship

 This scholarship is committed to creating and reinforcing a welcoming multicultural learning community within the College of Engineering.
 A “Diversity Scholar” receives financial assistance to recognize their academic achievement and potential for sharing their varied cultural perspective with the UGA engineering community.
 This scholarship is available to first year, transfer and continuing engineering students at both the undergraduate and graduate levels.
 Criteria for selecting Diversity Scholars include an academic record that demonstrates the potential for academic achievement.
 Each scholar must be enrolled in the UGA engineering program the first semester that the scholar enters the University and must be a member of an ethic group that is under represented in the College of Engineering.
 The financial assistance provided by this scholarship is renewable each semester based on the academic achievement of the scholar and the scholar’s progress toward earning an engineering degree.
-The financial assistance may range from $500 to $2000 per academic year depending on availability of funds and other constraints.

 The Rowan Leadership Scholarship